Anel Ahmedhodžić

-Anel Ahmedhodžić ([ǎnel ǎxmedxodʒitɕ]; born 26 March 1999) is a Bosnian professional footballer who plays as a centre-back for Championship club Sheffield United and the Bosnia and Herzegovina national team.
+Anel Ahmedhodžić ([ǎnel ǎxmedxodʒitɕ]; born 26 March 1999) is a professional footballer who plays as a centre-back for Eredivisie club Feyenoord.
+Born in Sweden, he played for the Bosnia and Herzegovina national team.

-Ahmedhodžić started his professional career at Nottingham Forest, before joining Malmö FF in 2019.
-He was loaned to Hobro IK later that year and to Bordeaux in 2022.
+Ahmedhodžić started his professional career at Nottingham Forest, before joining Malmö FF in 2019, who loaned him to Hobro IK later that year and to Bordeaux in 2022.
 Later that year, he moved to Sheffield United.
+He was transferred to Feyenoord in 2025.

-Born in Sweden to Bosnian parents, he made his full international debut for Bosnia and Herzegovina in 2020, earning 18 caps since.
+Ahmedhodžić made his senior international debut for Bosnia and Herzegovina in 2020, earning over 20 caps until 2024.

 Club career

-Early career
+Nottingham Forest

-Ahmedhodžić started playing football at his hometown club Malmö FF, before joining youth academy of English team Nottingham Forest in January 2016.
+Ahmedhodžić started playing football at his hometown club Malmö FF, before joining the youth academy of English team Nottingham Forest in January 2016.
 He made his professional debut against Newcastle United on 30 December at the age of 17.

 Malmö FF

-In January 2019, Ahmedhodžić returned to Malmö FF on a three-year deal.
-He made his official debut for the side against AIK on 30 June.
+In January 2019, Ahmedhodžić returned to Malmö FF on a contract until December 2022.
+He made his official debut for the squad against AIK on 30 June.

-In July, he was sent on a season-long loan to Danish outfit Hobro IK, but was recalled in January 2020.
-On 21 July, he scored his first professional goal against Esbjerg.
+In July, he was sent on a season-long loan to Danish side Hobro IK, but was recalled in January 2020.
+On 21 July 2019, he scored his first professional goal against Esbjerg.

-In April 2020, Ahmedhodžić signed a new three-year contract with Malmö FF.
-On 5 August, he scored his first goal for the side in a triumph over Helsingborg.
+In April 2020, Ahmedhodžić signed a new three-year deal with Malmö FF.
+On 5 August, he scored his first goal for the team in a triumph over Helsingborgs IF.
 He won his first trophy with the club on 8 November, when they were crowned league champions.

-On 14 September 2021, Ahmedhodžić debuted in UEFA Champions League against Juventus.
+Ahmedhodžić debuted in the UEFA Champions League against Juventus on 14 September 2021.

-In January 2022, he was loaned to French outfit Bordeaux until the end of season.
+In January 2022, he was loaned to French outfit Bordeaux until the end of the season.

 Sheffield United

 In July, Ahmedhodžić was transferred to Sheffield United for an undisclosed fee.
 He made his competitive debut for the team on 6 August against Millwall.
-On 17 August, he scored his first goal for Sheffield United in a victory over Sunderland.
+On 17 August, he scored his first goal for Sheffield United in a defeat of Sunderland.

+Ahmedhodžić was an important piece in Sheffield United's promotion to the Premier League, which was sealed on 26 April.

+In December, he was named club captain.

+He played his 100th game for the squad against Queens Park Rangers on 1 March 2025.

+Feyenoord

+In August 2025, Ahmedhodžić moved to Dutch outfit Feyenoord on a four-year contract.
+He debuted officially for the side in a UEFA Champions League qualifier against Fenerbahçe on 6 August.
+A week later, he made his league debut against NAC Breda.